golubeff/apidocs/README.markdown

 ## About ##

-Automatically generates docs for your public API from your RSpec.
+Automatically generates HTML docs similar to http://apiwiki.twitter.com/ from your controller specs.

 ## Installation ##